Albert-Gao/blog/source/_posts/setting-up-react-with-babel-mocha-chai-enzyme-and-webpack.md

 Thirdly, now use `npm start` to start your `webpack-dev-server`, if you have followed my tutorial so far, remember to stop and restart the server since we have changed its settings.
 After the server has started, go changing the `HelloComponent.js` file, try changing the `Hello world` to `Hello HMR`, look at your browser, the content will change without refresh the page.
 That means the states of your components will be maintained, cool!

-**Notice**:
-Sometimes, after you did the things above, the HMR may not work while no errors are thrown (Via the developer console of Chrome).
-It said `[HMR]Update modules...blah blah blah` with `[HMR]App is up to date.` But nothing changed, if you refresh, it will show you the updates.
-The problem may due to the module handling problem.
-You may split your babel configuration to multiple places.
-And one of them may not set `["env",{"modules":false}]`, it maybe the `query` or `options` part in your `webpack.config.js` file.
-A recommendation here is to only manage your `babel` configuration in the `.babelrc`.
-Remove the other splitting one.

 ## 9. Story not end.
 But if you try to run the test case via `npm test`, it will throw you an error: